Stianje/gr-lorawan_sdr/README.md

 ![gnuradiotx](https://github.com/Stianje/gr-lorawan_sdr/assets/119126968/71e3f5c3-cc5d-41a6-8654-56391ecc9ed4)

 ### Python code
-We've utilized a straightforward Python script to establish the binding and packet formatting necessary for facilitating communication between GNURadio and the ChirpStack Gateway Bridge.
+We have utilized a straightforward Python script to establish the binding and packet formatting necessary for facilitating communication between GNURadio and the ChirpStack Gateway Bridge.
 This script can be accessed in the 'Python' directory.
 ![pythoncoderxtx](https://github.com/Stianje/gr-lorawan_sdr/assets/119126968/08520bc4-5633-46f9-9d48-03cedb101a3a)

 ### Node-RED